jorgenhenrichsen/TDT4290/README.md

 The pull request will then be linked with the issue and the task on Waffle.io.
 Also check that all of your tasks/issues and pull reguest is closed on waffle.io when the merge is complete.

+#Testing

+When you are writing your own tests, do the following:

+* First, look at resultregistration.tests.py.
+Check what tests are relevant for you and copy them.
+It is ok if nothing is relevant, but try to think of some edge cases you can test :)

+* Then run: python manage.py test.
+This will execute all the tests!

+* Testing can seem unnecessary, but often there are bugs that we did not see :), and testing helps our customer who will work on the code later.
+They give a better picture of how the code works, so I hope everyone can adapt a positive attitude when it comes to testing!

 ## TODO:
   * Linting?